kuhchung/kuhchung.github.io/pages/Skills-Tier-List.md

 Basically universally great skills.

 ### Sharpness+1 (Handicraft)
-Basically mandatory for the majority of endgame blademaster weapons.
+Mandatory for the majority of endgame blademaster weapons.

 ### Earplugs, High Grade Earplugs
 Bring the correct earplugs for the occasion, *please*.
 There is no reason to bring HGE to everything.